Keynote for Mac: Add and view presenter notes

 Select the Presenter Notes checkbox then click outside the dialog to close it.

-Do any of the following to change how the presenter notes appear:
+Do any of the following to change how the presenter notes look:

-Change the size of the font: Move the pointer over the Presenter Notes window, then click one of the font buttons to make the font smaller or bigger.
+Change the size of the font: Move the pointer over the Presenter Notes window, then click one of the font buttons to make the font smaller or larger.

-Invert the text and background colors: Move the pointer over the Presenter Notes window, then click the Invert Colors button to change the Presenter Notes window to white text on a black background or vice versa (other text colors aren’t affected).
+Invert the text and background colors: Move the pointer over the Presenter Notes window, then click the Invert Colors button to show white text on a black background or vice versa (other text colors aren’t affected).